 Lead mining in Southern Scotland.
 The beam engine at the former lead mine in Wanlockhead, c.
 1900.
 This now forms part of the Lead Mining Museum.
 Photograph by courtesy of the Wanlockhead Museum Trust.

 Inorganic lead compounds have been known to be a toxic hazard for many hundreds of years.
-Control of lead exposure at work is covered by regulations which stipulate regular blood lead monitoring.
+Control of lead exposure at work is covered by regulations (Control of Lead at Work, or CLAW)1 which stipulate regular blood lead monitoring.
 Environmental exposure to lead has reduced considerably with the introduction of lead-free petrol, removal of lead from paint, reduction of lead in potable water supplies, removal of lead plumbing, and treatment of water to reduce plumbosolvency.
-Nevertheless, lead poisoning can still occur, usually as a result of occupational exposure.
-The intestinal absorption of lead in children is more efficient than adults and lead poisoning can result from ingestion of old paint flakes, which may contain high concentrations of lead.
+Nevertheless, lead poisoning can still occur, usually as a result of occupational exposure, in plumbers, stain glass window workers, paint strippers etc.

 The measurement of urinary lead is only recommended for monitoring of chelation therapy or for assessment of exposure to alkyl-leads.